What are House Concerts?

 Instead of journeying to a concert hall where the performers give their recital on a stage, audiences can gather in any large room and hire in their own classical ensemble for an intimate recital, with the musicians fee covered by a contribution from each concert goer.

-Whether you would like to book a string quartet or duo to play during a dinner party, or host a private concert with an invited audience - we are always especially delighted to perform live music in informal or domestic settings.
+Whether you would like to book a string quartet or duo to provide a dinner party concert, or host a private recital with an invited audience - we are always especially delighted to perform live music in informal or domestic settings.

 So how does it work?